 Save your money, spend more on something you will absolutely love.
 The Moondog Labs anamorphic lens is an investment that will pay off every time you shoot.
 I recommend picking up the filter mount and ND filters while you’re at it.
 If you’re a bit confused about ND filters for iPhone video, what they are and why you need them, I’ve covered the basics in my article Everything You Need To Know About ND Filters For iPhone Video.

 The widescreen 2.39:1 aspect ratio we’ve all come to associate with the big screen cinematic experience actually started in the 1950’s.
 CinemaScope is a name still associated with this aspect ratio, and the use of anamorphic lenses in general.
 The actual CinemaScope format was made obsolete from the late 60’s, replaced by improved anamorphic optics developed by Panavision.

-How To Shoot With The Moondog Labs Anamorphic Lens
+How to Shoot with the Moondog Labs Anamorphic Lens

-This is a great way to capture and frame panoramic vistas, and is well suited to using perspective and leading lines to guide the eye through your frame.
+This is a great way to capture and frame large panoramic vistas, and is well suited to using perspective and leading lines to guide your viewers attention through your frame.